boa-dev/boa/docs/profiling_with_wpa.md

 However we only care about the boa process, so we should filter out everything else.
 We can do this by right clicking boa.exe and filtering down to just this.
 ![filter](./img/filter_to_boa.png)

-Once you've done this navigate to the CPU Usage (Sampled) tab underneath and click the first symbol on the far right, it should be called `Display Graph and Table`.
+Once completed, navigate to the `CPU Usage (Sampled)` section underneath and click the `Display Graph and Table` header icon, which is the first symbol in the upper right hand corner.

 Then on the dropdown (same tab) select `Flame By Process, Stack`.
 If followed correctly you should have something which looks like this: